a2stuff/a2d/res/notes/testplan.md

 * Disable any acceleration.
 Launch DeskTop.
 Open a volume window containing a folder with a long name.
 Double-click the folder to open it.
 Verify that when the icon is painting as dimmed that the dimming effect doesn't extend past the bounding box of the icon, even temporarily.

 * Launch DeskTop.
 Apple Menu > Control Panels.
 Close the window by clicking on the close box.
 Verify nothing mis-paints.

+* Launch DeskTop.
+Open a window containing a folder.
+Open the folder window.
+Position the folder window so that it partially covers the "in disk" and "available" entries in the lower window.
+Drag a large file into the folder window.
+Verify that the "in disk" and "available" values update in the folder window.
+Drag the folder window away.
+Verify that the parent window "in disk" and "available" values repaint with the old values, and without visual artifacts.
+Activate the parent window.
+Verify that the "in disk" and "available" values now update.

+* Launch DeskTop.
+Open a volume window with icons.
+Move window so only header is visible.
+Verify that DeskTop doesn't render garbage or lock up.

+* Launch DeskTop.
+Open two volume windows with icons.
+Move top window down so only header is visible.
+Click on other window to activate it.
+Verify that the window header does not disappear.

+* Launch DeskTop.
+Position a volume icon near the center of the screen.
+Drag another volume onto it.
+Verify that after the copy dialog closes, the volume icon is still visible.
+* Launch DeskTop.
+Position a volume icon near the center of the screen.
+Open the volume icon, and move/size the window to ensure the volume icon is visible.
+Drag another volume onto the window.
+Verify that after the copy dialog closes, the volume icon is still visible.
+* Launch DeskTop.
+Position a volume icon near the center of the screen.
+Open the volume icon, and move/size the window to ensure the volume icon is visible.
+Drag another volume onto the window.
+Drag the same volume icon onto the window.
+Cancel the copy.
+Verify that after the copy dialog closes, the volume icon is still visible.

+* Launch DeskTop.
+Position a volume icon near the center of the screen.
+Open a second volume icon, and move/size the window to ensure the first volume icon is visible.
+Drag a file icon onto the first volume icon.
+Verify that after the copy dialog closes, the volume icon is still visible.
+* Launch DeskTop.
+Position a volume icon near the center of the screen.
+Open the volume icon, and move/size the window to ensure the volume icon is visible.
+Open a second volume icon, and move/size the window to ensure the first volume icon is visible.
+Drag a file icon from the second window into the first window.
+Verify that after the copy dialog closes, the volume icon is still visible.
+* Launch DeskTop.
+Position a volume icon near the center of the screen.
+Open the volume icon, and move/size the window to ensure the volume icon is visible.
+Open a second volume icon, and move/size the window to ensure the first volume icon is visible.
+Drag a file icon from the second window into the first window.
+Repeat the drag, and cancel the copy dialog.
+Verify that after the copy dialog closes, the volume icon is still visible.
+* Launch DeskTop.
+Position a volume icon near the center of the screen.
+Open the volume icon, and move/size the window to ensure the volume icon is visible.
+Drag a file icon to the trash.
+Verify that after the delete dialog closes, the volume icon is still visible.

+## Menus

+* Launch DeskTop.
+Clear the selection (e.g. by clicking on the DeskTop).
+Verify that:
+  * Special > Eject Disk and Special > Check Drive are disabled.
+  * File > Duplicate and Special > Make Alias are disabled.
+  * File > Rename and Edit > Cut/Copy/Paste/Clear are disabled.
+  * File > Delete is disabled.
+  * File > Open, File > Get Info, and File > Copy To... are disabled.
+  * File > Duplicate and Special > Make Alias are disabled.
+* Launch DeskTop.
+Select only the Trash icon.
+Verify that:
+  * Special > Eject Disk and Special > Check Drive are disabled.
+  * File > Duplicate and Special > Make Alias are disabled.
+  * File > Rename and Edit > Cut/Copy/Paste/Clear are disabled.
+  * File > Delete is disabled.
+  * File > Open, File > Get Info, and File > Copy To... are disabled.
+  * File > Duplicate and Special > Make Alias are disabled.
+* Launch DeskTop.
+Select a volume.
+Verify that:
+  * Special > Eject Disk and Special > Check Drive are enabled.
+  * File > Duplicate and Special > Make Alias are disabled.
+  * File > Rename and Edit > Cut/Copy/Paste/Clear are enabled.
+  * File > Delete is disabled.
+  * File > Open, File > Get Info, and File > Copy To... are enabled.
+  * File > Duplicate and Special > Make Alias are disabled.
+* Launch DeskTop.
+Select two volume icons.
+Verify that:
+  * Special > Eject Disk and Special > Check Drive are enabled.
+  * File > Duplicate and Special > Make Alias are disabled.
+  * File > Rename and Edit > Cut/Copy/Paste/Clear are disabled.
+  * File > Delete is disabled.
+  * File > Open, File > Get Info, and File > Copy To... are enabled.
+  * File > Duplicate and Special > Make Alias are disabled.
+* Launch DeskTop.
+Select a volume icon and the Trash icon.
+Verify that:
+  * Special > Eject Disk and Special > Check Drive are enabled.
+  * File > Duplicate and Special > Make Alias are disabled.
+  * File > Rename and Edit > Cut/Copy/Paste/Clear are disabled.
+  * File > Delete is disabled.
+  * File > Open, File > Get Info, and File > Copy To... are enabled.
+  * File > Duplicate and Special > Make Alias are disabled.
+* Launch DeskTop.
+Open a volume window, and select a single file.
+Verify that:
+  * Special > Eject Disk and Special > Check Drive are disabled.
+  * File > Duplicate and Special > Make Alias are enabled.
+  * File > Rename and Edit > Cut/Copy/Paste/Clear are enabled.
+  * File > Delete is enabled.
+  * File > Open, File > Get Info, and File > Copy To... are enabled.
+  * File > Duplicate and Special > Make Alias are enabled.
+* Launch DeskTop.
+Open a volume window, and select two files.
+Verify that:
+  * Special > Eject Disk and Special > Check Drive are disabled.
+  * File > Duplicate and Special > Make Alias are disabled.
+  * File > Rename and Edit > Cut/Copy/Paste/Clear are disabled.
+  * File > Delete is enabled.
+  * File > Open, File > Get Info, and File > Copy To... are enabled.
+  * File > Duplicate and Special > Make Alias are disabled.
+* Launch DeskTop.
+Close all windows.
+Verify that File > New Folder, File > Close, File > Close All, and everything in the View menu are disabled.
+* Launch DeskTop.
+Open a window.
+Verify that File > New Folder, File > Close, File > Close All, and everything in the View menu are enabled.
+* Launch DeskTop.
+Open a window for a removable disk.
+Quit DeskTop.
+Remove the disk.
+Restart DeskTop.
+Open a different volume's window.
+Close it.
+Open it again.
+Verify that items in the File menu needing a window (New Folder, Close, etc) are correctly enabled.

 ## Open